 Not long after Moore's death, a fire destroyed the sawmill, gristmill, wharves, and a docked steamer ship.
 Local businessmen began to rebuild, only to see their hard work washed away in floods later that same year.

 In 1868, Linn City was revived when the Willamette Transportation Locks Co. began providing passage to shipping over the Willamette Falls.
-The locks remain in continuous operation to this day.
+The locks remained in continuous operation until placed in "non operational" status by the Army Corps of Engineers in 2011.

 In 1913, the City of West Linn was incorporated, encompassing West Oregon City, Bolton, Sunset and Willamette Heights.
 The incorporation allowed the settlements to obtain needed services, utilities, and improvements without annexing to Oregon City.
 After considerable debate on a name, the city founders decided to honor the pioneer town that Moore had established.